 4 Digital terrain model

-Generating a Digital Terrain Model (DTM) is usually the second step in processing that follows classification of ground points (section 3).
+Generating a Digital Terrain Model (DTM) is usually the second step in processing that follows classification of ground points (Chapter 3).
 Put simply, a DTM can be described as an “image” of the ground.
 Methods to generate DTMs have been intensively studied and several algorithms have been proposed for various terrain situations.
 DTMs are used for a variety of purposes in practice, such as determination of the catchment basins of water retention and stream flow, or the identification of drivable roads to access resources.
-It also enables users to normalize point clouds i.e. subtract the local terrain from the elevation of points to allow a manipulation of point clouds as if they were acquired on a flat surface (section 5).
+It also enables users to normalize point clouds i.e. subtract the local terrain from the elevation of points to allow a manipulation of point clouds as if they were acquired on a flat surface (Chapter 5).

 The construction of a DTM starts with known or sampled ground points and uses various spatial interpolation techniques to infer ground points at unsampled locations.
 Accuracy of the DTM is very important because errors will propagate to future processing stages like tree height estimation.
 A wide range of methods exist for spatial interpolation of points.
 In the following section we will use the classified Topography.laz data set, which is included internally within lidR to create reproducible examples.